xchem/xchem-align/USER-GUIDE.md

 target_name: Mpro        # The name of your target.
                          # ??~~If adding to data already on Fragalysis, use that 'target' name~~??

-base_dir: /some/path/to/test-data/inputs_1   # All _inputs_ are relative to this directory.
+base_dir: /                                  # All _inputs_ are relative to this directory.
                                              # This is usually '/', certainly at Diamond

-output_dir: /some/path/to/test-data/outputs  # Directory where ALL uploads folders go.
-                                             # Must be an absolute path, NOT relative to base_dir
+# NOTE: output_dir is no longer needed

 extra_files_dir: path/to/extra_files         # Optional directory where your extra files are located
-                                             # Defaults to extra_files in the output_dir
+                                             # Defaults to extra_files in the current version directory
 ref_datasets:        # List of datasets with reference conformations; these get aligned to every ligand binding site.
                      # You generally want at least one for each major class of conformation
-- Mpro-IBM0045       # Provide here the crystal ids as they appears in the model_building directory
+- Mpro-IBM0045       # Provide here the crystal ids as they appear in the model_building directory
 - Mpro-IBM0175

 panddas_missing_ok: [ Mpro-x0089, Mpro-x0211 ]    # Crystals for which XCA should ignore that event maps are missing.